traefik/traefik/docs/configuration/acme.md

 #### `delayBeforeCheck`

 By default, the `provider` will verify the TXT DNS challenge record before letting ACME verify.
-If `delayBeforeCheck` is greater than zero, this is avoided and the given duration in seconds is waited.
+If `delayBeforeCheck` is greater than zero, this check is delayed for the configured duration in seconds.

 Useful if internal networks block external DNS queries.